tewk/interface-types/proposals/interface-types/linking/Explainer.md

-`libm`). `viz` shouldn't need to know the implementation language of `zip` and `img`, much less that they share library code; in the future, if `zip` uses different libraries or a different version of the same library, `viz` shouldn't be affected.
-Thus, `zip` and `img` need to be able to *privately* control how to instantiate and link their dependencies to achieve the instance graph on the right side of this diagram:
+`libm`). `viz` shouldn't need to know the implementation language of `zip` and `img`, much less that they share library code; in the future, if `zip` uses different libraries or a different version of the same library, `viz` shouldn't have to know or care.
+This high-level requirement boils down to a low-level requirement that each component should get a *new* instance of each shared library in the component.
+Thus, the static dependency graph shown on the left should produce the dynamic instance graph shown on the right:

 <p align="center"><img src="./shared-everything.svg" width="650"></p>